dcayll/dcayll.github.io/_book-notes/Dalio-Principles-for-dealing-with-the-changing-world-order.md

     - US and Swiss stay near 100.
 This means they're the most stable w/r/t gold, right?
   - Currency vs. CPI
     - US first, then Swiss.
 All major currencies currently devaluing vs. CPI. since 2008 when interest rates were near 0.
+    - Real interest rate.
+Higher it is, the better prospect of future economic returns.

 #### Commonalities in devaluations